 Hawaii is America’s youngest state, entering the nation on August 21, 1959

-Yes, there are some ways you can save some money.
+Yes, there are some ways you can save some money on shipping to Hawaii.
 We have mentioned them throughout our Moving Your Belongings to Hawaii Guide, but will summarize and review them here.
 Ways to save money when moving your belongings to Hawaii include:

 - Only bring the essentials– the items you really need.
 Remember, the easiest, cheapest way to move to Hawaii is to move with very little.
 The Hawaii lifestyle is all about enjoying the outdoors, appreciating what you have, and living with less.
 Just keep in mind, Hawaii is an expensive place to buy items and also a hard place to find specialty items.

 - Save money whenever possible.
 Look for opportunities, no matter how small.
 Every dollar counts and really starts to add up towards the end of your move.
 Rather than paying for brand new boxes, stop by your local wine or grocery store and ask if they can put some aside for you.
 Remember to do this in advance; don’t try to stop by the week before you move and expect a ton of boxes.